open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 `CustomSignerRegistrationConfig` to configure how to issue the client certificate.
 For authorization of CustomSigner, users need to implement it themselves.

+With the registration configured, the credentials info used to access the hub cluster will be injected into all deployments and daemonsets as volumes.
+See [inject volumes](#inject-volumes) for more details.

 ### Example

 Here holds an [example](./examples), it contains: